chocolatier/cocteau/README.md

 Feel free to fork and/or send pull requests :).

-The issues contain some enhancements I would like to add in the project, but will likely not get around to myself, because I'll be busy with my semester 1 subjects.
+The issues contain some enhancements I would like to add in the project, but will likely not get around to myself any time soon, because I'll be busy with my semester 1 subjects.

 I probably won't be super responsive to any issue you open either.
 The best (most effective in getting a response) way to get contact would be to email me.